4n4mn3s1s/libfreenect/README.md

 ## 7) Log out and back in.
 Run the following command in a terminal to test if libfreenect is correctly installed
 	freenect-glview
+This should cause a window to pop up showing the depth and RGB images.
+Pressing ‘w’ on the keyboard causes the kinect to tilt up and pressing ‘x’ causes the kinect to tilt down.
+There are several other control options that are listed in the terminal when “freenect-glview” is run

+## 8) In order to use the Kinect with opencv and python, the python wrappers for libfreenct need to be installed.
+Before doing that, install the necessary dependencies
+	sudo apt-get install cython
+	sudo apt-get install python-dev
+	sudo apt-get install python-numpy
+## 9) Go to the directory ……./libfreenect/wrappers/python and run the following command
+	sudo python setup.py install
+## 10) Save the code given below as a (.py) file say (kinect_test.py)
+	#import the necessary modules
+	import freenect
+	import cv2
+	import numpy as np

+	#function to get RGB image from kinect
+	def get_video():
+	    array,_ = freenect.sync_get_video()
+	    array = cv2.cvtColor(array,cv2.COLOR_RGB2BGR)
+	    return array

+	#function to get depth image from kinect
+	def get_depth():
+	    array,_ = freenect.sync_get_depth()
+	    array = array.astype(np.uint8)
+	    return array

+	if __name__ == "__main__":
+	    while 1:
+		#get a frame from RGB camera
+		frame = get_video()
+		#get a frame from depth sensor
+		depth = get_depth()
+		#display RGB image
+		cv2.imshow('RGB image',frame)
+		#display depth image
+		cv2.imshow('Depth image',depth)

+		# quit program when 'esc' key is pressed
+		k = cv2.waitKey(5) & 0xFF
+		if k == 27:
+		    break
+	    cv2.destroyAllWindows()
+  ## 11) Run the above program
+  	python kinect_test.py
 __________________________________________________________________________________________________________________

 libfreenect